So…You

 “Wow, pricey!”

-I’m not saying there are only expensive options out there, just that a lot of them exist.
+I’m not saying there are only expensive options out there,

 “So, where can I still find an affordable trailer?”